Political leanings: Democratic

 On Oct.
 19, 2021, the Senate Majority PAC ran its first TV ad of the 2022 campaign.
 The ad, in support of Nevada Sen. Catherine Cortez Masto, accused Republican candidate Adam Laxalt of opposing the expanded child tax credit for working parents and lower prescription drug costs for seniors on Medicare — provisions that, at the time, were being debated as part of a reconciliation bill that Laxalt had said he opposes.

-As of Jan.
-31, the super PAC had raised over $66 million this election cycle, and spent roughly $34 million.
-It has reported spending $1 million so far to defeat Sen. Ron Johnson, a vulnerable Republican from Wisconsin who has been criticized for spreading COVID-19 misinformation.
+As of May 31, the super PAC had raised over $98 million this election cycle, and spent roughly $45 million, including more than $4 million on independent expenditures.
+It has reported spending nearly $3 million so far to defeat Sen. Ron Johnson, a vulnerable Republican from Wisconsin who has been criticized for spreading COVID-19 misinformation.

 FactCheck.org Undergraduate Fellow Sydney Nixon contributed to this article.